 Do you hold evidence to support all efficacy claims?

-Marketers need to ensure that they hold robust evidence for their medical claims (Rule 12.1) and are reminded that whilst CE/UKCA certification may demonstrate that the device is safe and fit for its intended purpose, a CE/UKCA certification in itself does not constitute evidence for the purposes of the rule.
+Marketers need to ensure that they hold robust evidence for their medical or non-medical efficacy claims (Rule 12.1).
+Whilst CE/UKCA certification may demonstrate that the device is safe and fit for its intended purpose, the ASA has ruled that the certification does not in itself constitute evidence for advertising claims for the purposes of the Code rule.

-Marketers are recommended to read CAP Guidance on Substantiation for health, beauty and slimming claims to find out more about the types and levels of evidence that they will likely need to support efficacy claims.
+Marketers are recommended to read CAP Guidance on Substantiation for health, beauty and slimming claims to find out more about the types and levels of evidence that they will likely need to hold in order support efficacy claims for devices.

 What about conditions for which medical supervision should be sought?

-Claims that a device can be used to diagnose or offer treatments on conditions for which medical supervision should be sought are likely to be considered to discourage essential treatment, unless that treatment is carried out under the supervision of a suitably qualified health professional (12.2).
+Claims that a device can be used to diagnose or offer treatments on conditions for which medical supervision should be sought are likely to be considered to discourage essential treatment, unless that treatment is carried out under the supervision of a suitably qualified health professional (Rule 12.2).

 Marketers are therefore advised to not state or imply that a medical device can be used to diagnose or treat such medical conditions unless that diagnosis or treatment is carried out under the supervision of a suitably qualified health professional.

-In 2012, the ASA ruled against an ad for ‘Blood pressure lowering system’ which stated that it was a breathing system which helped lower blood pressure.
-Whilst it was accepted that the ad stated it could be used alongside medication, the ASA were concerned that the ad could encourage consumers to use the device as an alternative to having a check-up or seeking advice from a suitably qualified health professional, and thereby discourage or delay essential medical treatment for a serious medical condition (Lloyds Pharmacy Ltd, 4 July 2012).
+Lloyds Pharmacy Ltd, 4 July 2012 - A gift catalogue ad for ‘Blood pressure lowering system’ stated that it was a breathing system which helped lower blood pressure.
+Whilst it was accepted that the ad stated it could be used alongside medication, the ASA were concerned that the ad could encourage consumers to use the device as an alternative to having a check-up or seeking advice from a suitably qualified health professional, and thereby discouraged or delay essential medical treatment for a serious medical condition

-This Guidance on referencing medical conditions explains in more detail the types of conditions that will need to be supported by clinical evidence, and the type that should only be referenced in ads where the treatment is being carried out under the supervision of a suitably qualified health professional.
+This Guidance on referencing medical conditions includes a non-exhaustive list of the types of conditions that will need to be supported by clinical evidence, and the type that should only be referenced in ads where the treatment is being carried out under the supervision of a suitably qualified health professional.

 More on